Training in Musical Instrument Repair

 The full itinerary for this course is available on request!

-Concentrating on the repair and re-alignment of trombone slides, eligible students must have first attended a brass instrument foundation course, or gained suitable repairing experience elsewhere!
+Concentrating on all aspects Trombone repair and re-alignment of trombone slides, eligible students must have first attended a brass instrument foundation course, or gained suitable repairing experience elsewhere!

 This course can be repeated by students wishing to develop their skills to an even higher level.